 - Neurological/nervous system disorders.

-There is also medication that can cause bone loss and speed up the process of osteoporosis.
-One of the most common medications that are used is steroid medications.
-While these medications are used for a wide variety of disorders and pain, they can increase one’s risk of osteoporosis and, ultimately, fractures.
+Some medications can cause bone loss and speed up the process of this condition.
+One of the most common are steroid medications.
+While these medications are used for a variety of disorders and pain, they can speed up bone loss.

 Most Common Injuries from Osteoporosis